wearecube/hologram-github-theme-example/README.md

 The styleguide can then be found in the ```styleguide/``` directory, the app in the ```dist/``` directory.

-To start a live-reload server and open the styleguide:
+To start server with live-reload and open the styleguide in a browser:

 ```
 npm run serve:styleguide